 If your loved one lives in a senior community or care home, you can adapt this activity to suit the situation.
 The children and older adults can make a windowbox and plant herbs or work in a local community garden together.

 Playing board games is one of the best activities for older adults to do with children.
 For this activity, choose an age-appropriate game for your children, or switch to a puzzle instead.
 Invite your loved ones to teach your children how to play the classic games you grew up with or bring in a completely new game that no one has played before.
 If you’re low on resources or space, you can even bring along a deck of cards.

 Board games are a great alternative to outdoor activities when the weather isn’t suitable for spending time outside.
 Different games require different amounts of time to complete, so choose a quick one if you’re short on time.

 Reading is an activity that children and adults can enjoy throughout their lives.
 Books and stories connect people, establish unique bonds, and encourage critical thinking.
 This activity is remarkably versatile because people of all ages and abilities can participate.
 It can also take up as much or as little time as necessary.
 You can even visit a library as a group to make this activity more fun.

 Arts and crafts can be a lot of fun for adults and children.
 There are many activity options, from painting pictures to creating beaded jewelry.
 Many older adults also enjoy sewing and knitting.
 They may also have fun teaching you and your children how to do these activities.

-Elder Care Alliance places great value on social interaction and encourages intergenerational activities that enrich the lives of all involved.
+Elder Care Alliance places great value on connection and encourages intergenerational activities that enrich the lives of all involved.
+Social seniors tend to be happy seniors.
 Elder Care Alliance communities also provide many opportunities for social interaction, so senior adults never have to feel isolated or lonely.
-Aging adults who frequently interact with others are less likely to experience depression, dementia, and other unwanted health conditions.
-In short, social seniors tend to be happy seniors!